Johnny Gargano: DIY (2015–2017)

 On August 20 at NXT TakeOver: Brooklyn II, Gargano and Ciampa unsuccessfully challenged The Revival (Dash Wilder and Scott Dawson) for the NXT Tag Team Championship.
-Gargano and Ciampa, now billed collectively as "DIY" (often stylized as #DIY), received another title shot in a two-out-of-three falls match on November 19 at NXT TakeOver: Toronto, where they defeated The Revival to become the new NXT Tag Team Champions.
-DIY went on to successfully defend their championships against the team of Tajiri and Akira Tozawa and TM61 in Japan and Australia, respectively.
-At NXT TakeOver: San Antonio on January 28, 2017, they lost the titles to The Authors of Pain (Akam and Rezar).
+Gargano and Ciampa, now billed collectively as "DIY" (often stylized as #DIY), challenged The Revival for another title shot in a two-out-of-three falls match on November 19 at NXT TakeOver: Toronto, where they went on to become the new NXT Tag Team Champions.
+DIY went on to successfully defend their championships against the teams of Tajiri and Akira Tozawa, and TM61 (Nick Miller and Shane Thorne) in their respective home countries of Japan and Australia, and against The Revival in a rubber match on the January 11, 2017 episode of NXT, ending their trilogy feud with the latter team, after which they would be attacked by The Authors of Pain.
+At NXT TakeOver: San Antonio on January 28, 2017, they lost the titles to The Authors of Pain causing their championship reign to end at just 70 days.
 They received their rematch on the March 1 episode of NXT, which ended in a no contest after The Revival interfered and attacked both teams.
 This led to a triple threat elimination match between all three teams for the NXT Tag Team Championship at NXT TakeOver: Orlando on April 1, which DIY lost after being the first team eliminated.

 On May 20 at NXT TakeOver: Chicago, DIY once again faced The Authors of Pain in the first-ever ladder match for the NXT Tag Team Championship, which they lost.
 After the match, Ciampa turned on Gargano to end the partnership between the two.
-Their feud continued when Gargano faced Andrade Cien Almas at NXT TakeOver: Brooklyn III, but he lost after Almas valet, Zelina Vega, threw a #DIY shirt at Gargano to distract him.
+Their feud continued when Gargano faced Andrade "Cien" Almas at NXT TakeOver: Brooklyn III, but he lost after Almas' valet, Zelina Vega, threw a #DIY shirt at Gargano to distract him.
 On the December 6 episode of NXT, Gargano defeated Kassius Ohno to qualify for a number one contender's fatal four-way match for the NXT Championship involving Aleister Black, Killian Dain and Lars Sullivan, which Gargano won after pinning Black (becoming the first man to do so).